zzjrabbit/marlin/README.md

 ![Early example of using this with Spade](./assets/demo-alpha.png)

+> [!NOTE]
+> The above screenshot is pre-0.1.0, so it's a bit out of date -- Marlin has
+> improved a lot since then!

 ## 🔥 Motivation

 Why does hardware testing suck?
 Consider the ways we have to test